critical to quality tree

 • Product development

 But being able to deliver a short description of your product to investors and being able to identify the most critical aspects of your product’s quality to customers are two entirely different propositions.
-You might be able to entice investors with your description, but to entice potential customers and drive them to buy, you'll have to do more: Your product needs to be mapped to your customer’s needs, and in order to properly fulfill those needs, you’ll need to first understand what your customers truly want.
+You might be able to entice investors with your description, but to entice potential customers and drive them to buy, you'll have to do more: Your product needs to be mapped to your customer’s needs, and in order to properly fulfill those needs, you’ll need to first understand what your customers want.

 Here, you’ll find each step of developing a CTQ tree so you can translate the needs of your customers into actionable tasks for your organization.
 Read on for CTQ tree examples and tools that can help you deliver a delightful, high-quality product.

-What’s a CTQ tree?
+What is a CTQ tree?

 Continue to our step-by-step tutorial to learn more about identifying critical needs and drivers.

-critical to quality tree example
+critical to quality tree example template

 When to use a CTQ tree